Results for: disability services

 The Fire Safe Council of Nevada County offers brush chipping that has been cleared from defensible space of any permanent structure, and/or 30 feet from any roadside or driveway used for evacuation purposes.

-2022 Chipping Program is up and running.
-Wait times can be 2-6 weeks.
-Our chipping service is limited to 4 hours per customer per application for $75/hour.
+Wait time for this service can be weeks or months.
+The chipping service is limited to 4 hours per customer per application for $75/hour.
 A limited number of applications may qualify for free chipping services based on income, age, and/or disability.

 SIERRA COMMUNITY HOUSE #64062775